πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Under the hood: bool is a macro for _Bool, and true/false are just 1/0. _Bool is a special type that only ever stores 0 or 1 β€” assigning any non-zero value stores 1.
+Under the hood: bool is a macro for _Bool, and true/false are just 1/0. _Bool is a special type that only ever stores 0 or 1 β€” assigning any non-zero value gives you 1.

 _Bool b = 42; // becomes 1 (not 42)